 Program Requirements and Timing

-- The GC Program requires completion of twelve (12) semester credit hours of study.
+- The GC requires completion of twelve (12) semester credit hours of study.
 Two required courses, Skin Care Science (PCEU8010 – 3 cr. hr.) and Cosmetic Formulation I: Basic Science (PCEU8020 - 3 cr. hr.), provide one-half of this requirement.

 - The remaining courses may be selected from any of the other courses offered online (see Course Offerings) with the exception of the Cosmetic Project courses (preparation of the MS Capstone Project) which are limited to MS students.

 - The GC may be completed in one calendar year (three semesters including summer semester).
 However, depending upon the elective courses and the semester course load selected by the student, four semesters is more typical.
 View course offerings and an example of a plan of study.

 - All credits earned in completion of the GC may be applied to the MS program if the student elects to apply to the latter (up to a maximum of 15 credit hours).

 - Applicants must have an undergraduate or graduate degree in a science-related program of study from an accredited college or university and a minimum GPA of 3.0 or higher.

 - Those with a non-science degree should have at least one course in biology or related field, organic chemistry, and calculus.
 If credentials are less than required for admission, an applicant may seek provisional admission status, which is granted at the discretion of the Program Director.